Logo

 Amy Lee was in a relationship with Seether's singer Shaun Morgan from 2003 to 2005.

-Amy Lee stated that regardless of any band member's beliefs, Evanescence was not a Christian band and lyrically did not have a religious affiliation.
+Amy Lee said that Evanescence was not a Christian band and lyrically did not have any religious affiliation.